Indo-Fijians: Dalit Sikh / Ravidassia

+There were followers of Guru Ravidas, a 15th–16th-century bhakti saint, and these followers belonged to the Chamar/Ad-Dharmi/Ravidassia community.
+This group maintained distinct devotional practices centred on the teachings of Ravidas.
+In 1939, members of the Ravidassia community in Fiji established the Shri Guru Ravidass Gurudwara in Nasinu, which is recognised as the first Ravidassia-associated gurdwara outside India and serves as a focal point for worship and community activities.
+Over the decades, the Ravidassia community in Fiji has continued to be part of the broader Indo-Fijian religious landscape, contributing to Fiji’s Sikh and related devotional institutions while preserving elements of their devotional identity.

 Free immigrants/Fiji-Indians

 From the early 1900s, Indians started arriving in Fiji as free agents.
 Many of these paid their own way and had previously served in Fiji or other British colonies or had been born in Fiji.
 A small amount of free immigrants also came from Gujarat and East Punjab.
 Amongst the early free migrants, there were religious teachers, missionaries and at least one lawyer.
 The government and other employers brought clerks, policemen, artisans, gardeners, experienced agricultural workers, a doctor, a school teacher, farmers and craftsmen also paid their own way to Fiji and in later years formed an influential minority as Fijian-Indians to the Indo-Fijians.